hyperledger/fabric/docs/source/build_network.rst

 Want to run it now?
 -------------------

-We provide a fully annotated script ``byfn.sh`` that leverages these docker images to quickly bootstrap a Fabric network comprised of 4 peers representing two different organizations, and an orderer node.
+We provide a fully annotated script ``byfn.sh`` that leverages these Docker images to quickly bootstrap a Hyperledger Fabric network comprised of 4 peers representing two different organizations, and an orderer node.
 It will also launch a container to run a scripted execution that will join peers to a channel, deploy and instantiate chaincode and drive execution of transactions against the deployed chaincode.

 Here's the help text for the ``byfn.sh`` script: